jma1991/shrnaseq/README.md

 Alternatively, the [Dockerfile](./Dockerfile) can be used to run the workflow in a container.

+## Deployment

+Terraform scripts are provided to deploy the workflow to ECS with files stored in S3.
+See the [deployment](deployment/README.md) documentation for more details.

 ## Shiny application

 The output of this workflow can be visualised in Shiny from RStudio, see the [shRNAseq shiny documentation](https://github.com/zifornd/shrnaseq-shiny).